dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Motivation
 Earlier versions of C# added a number of low level performance features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
 These enabled .NET developers to create write highly performant code while continuing to leverage the C# language rules for type and memory safety.
 It also allowed the creation of fundamental performance types in the .NET libraries like `Span<T>`.

 As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
-Places where they still need to drop to `unsafe` code to get their work, or require the runtime to special case types like `Span<T>`.
+Places where they still need to drop to `unsafe` code to get their work done, or require the runtime to special case types like `Span<T>`.

 Today `Span<T>` is accomplished by using the `internal` type `ByReference<T>` which the runtime effectively treats as a `ref` field.
 This provides the benefit of `ref` fields but with the downside that the language provides no safety verification for it, as it does for other uses of `ref`.
 Further only dotnet/runtime can use this type as it's `internal`, so 3rd parties can not design their own primitives based on `ref` fields.
 Part of the [motivation for this work](https://github.com/dotnet/runtime/issues/32060) is to remove `ByReference<T>` and use proper `ref` fields in all code bases.